 Enrollment at AcademyACL

 At AcademyACL, we have an open enrollment, open welcome policy.
-Formal identification is not required for enrollment.
+Formal identification of gifted educational needs is not required for enrollment.

 The Enrollment Process

 The Enrollment Packet MUST be printed, signed and sent by mail or hand-delivered to the school.
 Enrollment forms may not be turned in by fax or email, and any forms received via fax or email will not be processed.

 - Please see Students with Special Needs section below, including academic and behavioral support needs